 Complements are the reverse value of the existing value.
 We are trying to say that there are only two digits in the binary number system 0 and 1.
 If A = 0, then the complement of A will be 1 or A’ = 1.

-There are actually two theorems that were put forward by De-Morgan.
-On the basis of DE Morgan’s laws much Boolean algebra are solved.
+There are actually two theorems that De-Morgan put forward.
+Based on De Morgan’s laws, much Boolean algebra are solved.
 Solving these types of algebra with De-Morgan’s theorem has a major application in the field of digital electronics.
 De Morgan’s theorem can be stated as follows:-

-The compliment of the product of two variables is equal to the sum of the compliment of each variable.
+The complement of the product of two variables is equal to the sum of the complement of each variable.

-The compliment of the sum of two variables is equal to the product of the compliment of each variable.
+The complement of the sum of two variables is equal to the product of the complement of each variable.